-- Drinking more than 2 drinks per day can have long term effect on your health.
+- Drinking more than 2 drinks per day can have a long-term effect on your health.

 - The most likely predictor of excessive alcohol use is youth.
 People who start drinking earlier are more likely to drink excessively.

-- The International Agency for Research on Cancer declared ethanol to be a carcinogenic in 2008.
+- The International Agency for Research on Cancer declared ethanol to be carcinogenic in 2008.

 How does life insurance define alcoholism?
 Alcoholism is just an aggressive state of alcohol use disorder.
 It doesn’t take a diagnosis of alcoholism to indicate an issue with drinking.